Rwandan genocide: Planning and organization

 In Kigali, the genocide was led by the Presidential Guard, the elite unit of the army.
-They were assisted by the Interahamwe and Impuzamugambi, who set up road blocks throughout the capital; each person passing the road block was required to show the national identity card, which included ethnicity, and any with Tutsi cards were killed immediately.
-The militias also initiated searches of houses in the city, killing Tutsi and looting their property.
-Tharcisse Renzaho, the prefect of Kigali-ville, played a leading role, touring the road blocks to ensure their effectiveness and using his position at the top of the Kigali provincial government to disseminate orders and dismiss officials who were not sufficiently active in the killings.
+They were assisted by the Interahamwe and Impuzamugambi, who set up roadblocks throughout the capital.
+Each person passing the roadblock was required to show the national identity card, which included ethnicity, and any with Tutsi cards were killed immediately.
+The militias also searched houses in the city, killing Tutsi and looting their property.
+Tharcisse Renzaho, the prefect of Kigali-ville, played a leading role, touring the roadblocks to ensure their effectiveness and using his position at the top of the Kigali provincial government to disseminate orders and dismiss officials who were not sufficiently active in the killings.

 In rural areas, the local government hierarchy was also in most cases the chain of command for the execution of the genocide.
 The prefect of each prefecture, acting on orders from Kigali, disseminated instructions to the commune leaders (bourgmestres), who in turn issued directions to the leaders of the sectors, cells and villages within their communes.
 The majority of the actual killings in the countryside were carried out by ordinary civilians, under orders from the leaders.
 Tutsi and Hutu lived side by side in their villages, and families all knew each other, making it easy for Hutu to identify and target their Tutsi neighbours.
-Gerard Prunier ascribes this mass complicity of the population to a combination of the "democratic majority" ideology, in which Hutu had been taught to regard Tutsi as dangerous enemies, the culture of unbending obedience to authority, and the duress factor—villagers who refused to carry out orders to kill were often branded as Tutsi sympathisers and they themselves killed.
+Gerard Prunier ascribes this mass complicity of the population to a combination of "democratic majority" ideology, in which Hutus had been taught to regard Tutsi as dangerous enemies, a culture of unbending obedience to authority, and duress—villagers refusing to kill were often branded Tutsi sympathisers and murdered.